 The System has a total of 68 toll interchanges which connect it with major arteries and population centers along its 552-mile traffic corridor.
 Thirty-two of the interchanges are located on the Turnpike Mainline, including Turnpike Mainline barriers at the New Jersey and Ohio state lines, and 11 interchanges are situated on the Northeast Extension.
 The additional 25 interchanges are located on the Beaver Valley Expressway, Amos K. Hutchinson Bypass, and completed segments of the Mon/Fayette Expressway and Southern Beltway.
-In addition, the System also has six E-ZPass Only locations as discussed below under "E-ZPass Only".

 There are 17 service plazas along the System providing gasoline and diesel fuel, other automotive supplies and services, and restaurant services.
-The Commission has entered into long term service plaza redevelopment agreements with HMSHost Restaurants, LLC and Sunoco, Inc.5 to design, reconstruct, finance, operate and maintain all of the service plazas.
+The Commission has entered into long term service plaza redevelopment agreements with HMSHost Restaurants, LLC and Sunoco, Inc.1 to design, reconstruct, finance, operate and maintain all of the service plazas.
 The Commission has no responsibility for maintaining the service plazas under the agreements.
 Since the Commission entered into the agreements in 2005, all 17 rebuilt service plazas have opened.
-Cumulatively, HMSHost Restaurants, LLC and Sunoco, Inc. have invested approximately \$190 million in service renovation projects, at no cost to the Commission.
-The Commission recognized capital contribution revenues of \$5.8 million and \$5.4 million, related to these agreements for the years ended May 31, 2019 and 2018, respectively, which is based on volume rental payments plus a percentage of revenue generated.
+Cumulatively, HMSHost Restaurants, LLC and Sunoco, Inc. (and 7-Eleven, Inc., as its successor) have invested approximately \$190 million in service renovation projects, at no cost to the Commission.
+The Commission recognized capital contribution revenues of \$5.8 million and \$5.8 million, related to these agreements for the years ended May 31, 2020, and 2019, respectively, which is based on volume rental payments plus a percentage of revenue generated.
+In response to the resulting impacts of the COVID-19 pandemic, the Commission agreed to the request from HMSHost Restaurants, LLC to (i) waive the minimum annual rent for the 2020 calendar year, and (ii) defer payment of percentage rent for 2020 to be paid in twelve (12) equal, monthly installments in 2021, beginning on January 20, 2021.